Feeling lonely in a relationship is like..

-Before we accuse our partners for ditching us, we need to see if maybe it’s our attitude that has made them distant from us.
+Before we accuse our partners of ditching us, we need to see if maybe it’s our attitude that has made them distant from us.

-Before we accused our partners for lying to us we need to ask ourselves is it due to our reaction that our partners have stopped telling us the truth.
+Before we accused our partners of lying to us we need to ask ourselves is it due to our reaction that our partners have stopped telling us the truth.

-Before we accuse our partners for cheating on us, ask yourself did you leave him with any other option?
+Before we accuse our partners of cheating on us, ask yourself did you leave him with any other option?